pinobatch/little-things-nes/orphaned-pixels/sokoban-design-doc.md

 ## Moves

-Sokoban, that game where you push boxes onto the dots from an overhead-ish view, was released as Boxxle in some territories.
+_Sokoban_, that game where you push boxes onto the dots from an overhead-ish view, was released as _Boxxle_ in some territories.

 But what if it were side view?
 I thought about that in mid-2001 and came up with this move set: